 You’ve likely heard of text-to-give fundraising— a popular technologically-driven method for gathering donations with just a few taps on a smartphone.
 Nonprofits and other charitable organizations have seen huge successes with this fundraising strategy.
 And here’s the best part: so can churches!

 Tithing is an important practice in most Christian churches, and yet according to a 2018 study, only about 5% of churchgoers actually tithe.
-While the reasoning behind this statistic surely varies, one can assume that a significant factor is the inconvenience— whether that’s writing a check or remembering to carry cash every Sunday.
+While the reasoning behind this statistic surely varies, one can assume that a significant factor is inconvenience— whether that’s writing a check or remembering to carry cash every Sunday.

 That’s why we’ve put together this comprehensive guide to fully explore new giving opportunities and note any room for future growth.
 We’ll walk you through the following topics:

-Online Giving for Churches: FAQ
+Online Giving and Text-to-Tithe for Churches: FAQ

 What are the main types of church giving?